fastify/fastify/docs/Reference/Routes.md

 ```
 *Remember in this case to use the dash ("-") as parameters separator.*

-Finally it is possible to have multiple parameters with RegExp.
+Finally, it is possible to have multiple parameters with RegExp:
 ```js
 fastify.get('/example/at/:hour(^\\d{2})h:minute(^\\d{2})m', (request, reply) => {})
 ```
 In this case as parameter separator it is possible to use whatever character is
 not matched by the regular expression.

-Having a route with multiple parameters may affect negatively the performance,
+Having a route with multiple parameters may negatively affect performance,
-so prefer single parameter approach whenever possible, especially on routes that
+so prefer a single parameter approach whenever possible, especially on routes that
 are on the hot path of your application.
 If you are interested in how we handle
 the routing, check out [find-my-way](https://github.com/delvedor/find-my-way).